Slow thinking, low motivation, blue mood, spotty memory and poor focus...

 Whether your after-hours activities include sports, performance, crafts, or pretty much anything else, you need attention, memory, and critical thinking to do it well.
 Stay on top of your game by protecting your cognition.

-Lifestyle Tips to Clear Brain Fog
+Healthy Lifestyle Tips to Clear Brain Fog

 Brain fog and mental fatigue can last for a few minutes or for months and can stem from many different factors.
 Getting to the root of the problem is key to overcoming it.